 - Members of your online community

 Decide how you want to contact each potential sponsor.
-If you’re emailing people, try to personalize each email if you can—a personalized greeting can go a long way toward making your potential sponsors glad that you reached out to them.
-Post to all of your social media networks.
-Talk about your goals and what Clarion West means to you.
+If you’re emailing people, try to personalize each email if you can—a personalized greeting and message can go a long way toward making your potential sponsors glad that you reached out to them.
+Post to all of your social media networks, and talk about your goals and what Clarion West means to you.

 If you keep a blog, write about what the workshop and the Write-a-thon mean to you, and be sure to link to it from the email and social media posts you send out.
 Post flyers at your workplace or community centers—we have a flyer that you can customize, print out, and post.

-We’ve also seen some unusual strategies in the past that might work for you:
+We’ve also seen some strategies in the past that might work for you:

 - Sending sponsors books as rewards